 Peeling Jordan (TRT 30 min.)
-Formerly Trans-Jordan (1921-1946), 75% of Jordan’s population has Palestinian heritage.
+Formerly Trans-Jordan (1921-1946), seventy-five percent of The Hashemite Kingdom of Jordan has Palestinian heritage.
 Its geographic area was once part of “historic Palestine.”
-As its current population grows, compounded with a flood of refugees pouring over its desert borders, how can the country maintain stability and solve its water shortages?
+As its population grows, compounded with a flood of refugees pouring over its desert borders, how can the country maintain stability and solve its water shortages?

 Peeling Israel (TRT 30 min.)
 Although the prospect of peace seems viable, it has eluded Israelis since their War of Independence (1947-1949).
 Recognized as a State by the United Nations in 1949, Israel has been at war with one or more of its neighboring countries for over six decades.
 As the last survivors of the Holocaust pass and new generations shape the country, how might they change their future so they can enjoy the security they seek?